siddharthkp/bae/README.md

 }
 ```

 Start the dev server with `npm run dev`.
-You already have server rendering and hot module replacement.
+You just setup server rendering with hot module replacement and hot reload!

 &nbsp;